7 min read

 You might’ve read Case 1 above and thought “Why should I thank the bastards that just paid me late?”
 A well-asked, if not vulgar, question.
 We’ve actually written an entire post on this.

-If the customer in question very rarely pays you late, they’re not a bad payer.
+The long and short of this is; if the customer in question very rarely pays you late, they’re not a bad payer.
 No good can come of harassing them for a late payment here or there.
 Anything could have happened on their end, potentially out of their control, and they’re not so poorly self-aware that they don’t know they messed up.
 Thanking them in this situation goes a long way in showing them good faith - you’re showing them that you recognise they’re a good and valued customer, and this can only come back to reward you, whether it’s prompt payment in future or continued business loyalty.

 If the customer in question regularly pays you late, they’ll be thrown off guard by your thank you.
 With their walls down and their guilt at an all-time high, you can positively influence them to pay more promptly in the future.
 If they have no further outstanding invoices with you, close out your email with something like: